India-Israel Relations

 India’s large Muslim population was another major obstacle to building a relationship with Israel, as India feared that close relations with the Jewish State might somehow radicalize its Muslim citizens – numbering more than 100 million – and hurt its relations with the Arab world.

 Since firmly establishing diplomatic ties, both countries have benefited immensely.
-India has become one of Israel’s largest trading partners, many of the world’s leading high-tech companies in Israel and India are forging joint ventures that are successfully competing in the tough international marketplace.
-Trade and cooperation between the countries now centers primarily on security-related deals and aid in areas such as agriculture and water desalination.
+India has become one of Israel’s largest trading partners; many of the world’s leading high-tech companies in Israel and India are forging joint ventures that are successfully competing in the challenging international marketplace.
+Trade and cooperation between the countries now center primarily on security-related deals and aid in agriculture and water desalination.

 The key to the growing India-Israel ties, however, is in the realm of security and defense.
 In the early 2000s, the Indian army declared its intention to implement a modernization program to which resources of tens of billions of dollars would be allocated.
 Since then, defense deals with Israel have grown exponentially; today, India is the number one export target of Israel’s defense industries.

-To give a sense of the tremendous growth in Israel-India trade, in 1992, total trade amounted to $200 million; the figure was $4.13 billion in 2016.
-Israel exported $1.15 billion worth of goods to India in 2016, not including diamonds, amounting to 2.5% of Israel’s total exports for the year.
+To give a sense of the tremendous growth in Israel-India trade, total trade amounted to $200 million in 1992; the figure was nearly $11 billion in 2023.

 Military Collaboration